Enabling Scalable Distributed Beamforming via Networked LEO Satellites Towards 6G: Distributed Beamforming Optimization Over Ring Topology-Based ISLs

 \subsection{Revisit of Hardening Bound of Ergodic Rate}

 The expression in \eqref{rate_lb_b}, though compact, is \ac{ut}-centric and thus not suitable for satellite-centric decentralization.
-By omitting the dependence of the hardening bound on the subcarrier index for brevity, we rewrite \eqref{rate_lb_a} as \eqref{rate_lb_new_a} at the bottom of this page, where $\eta_{s,l} = \sum_{j \ne s}^{S}(\bar{\alpha}_{s,u}\mathbf{g}_{s,u}^{\mathsf{T}} \tilde{\mathbf{w}}_{s,l})^* (\bar{\alpha}_{j,u} \mathbf{g}_{j,u}^{\mathsf{T}} \tilde{\mathbf{w}}_{j,l})$, $\forall l \in \mathcal{S}{/}\{u\}$.
-Note that $\eta_{s,l}$ represents a component of the IUI which depends on cross-satellite effects, meaning that the contribution from a specific satellite cannot be isolated without considering the contributions from other satellites.
-This property hinders decentralized manipulation, as will be introduced later.
-Nevertheless, as discussed in Section \ref{sec-ana-bf}, the analog beamformer in \eqref{analog_bf} can concentrate the power of the equivalent steering vector $\mathbf{g}_{s,u}$ on its $u$-th element when a massive antenna array is employed, which greatly suppresses IUI.
-By exploiting this favorable property, we omit $\eta_{s,l}$ in $R_u^{\text{LB}}$ to obtain the approximated ergodic rate in \eqref{rate_lb_new_b}.
+By omitting the dependence of the hardening bound on the subcarrier index for brevity, we rewrite \eqref{rate_lb_a} as \eqref{rate_lb_new_a} at the bottom of this page, where $\eta_{s,l} = \sum_{j \ne s}^{S}(\bar{\alpha}_{s,u}\mathbf{g}_{s,u}^{\mathsf{T}} \tilde{\mathbf{w}}_{s,l})^* (\bar{\alpha}_{j,u} \mathbf{g}_{j,u}^{\mathsf{T}} \tilde{\mathbf{w}}_{j,l})$, $\forall l \in \mathcal{S}{/}\{u\}$. ote that $\eta_{s,l}$ represents an IUI component that depends on coupled beamformers across multiple satellites.
+As a result, the contribution from any individual satellite cannot be separated without accounting for the others.
+This coupling complicates decentralized processing, as will be discussed later.
+Meanwhile, satellite communication typically operates in a noise-dominant regime due to severe signal attenuation over long propagation distances.
+In addition, as shown in Section \ref{sec-ana-bf}, the analog beamformer in \eqref{analog_bf} inherently suppresses IUI.
+Leveraging this property, we neglect the $\eta_{s,l}$ term in $R_u^{\text{LB}}$ to derive the approximated ergodic rate in \eqref{rate_lb_new_b}.